-Graduate Certificates
+Graduate Certificate

-The Graduate Certificate programs are intended for the person who has completed an undergraduate bachelor degree and wishes to enhance his or her professional credentials.
-Certificate courses are taken online and may be completed in six months to one year.
+The Graduate Certificate program is intended for the person who has completed an undergraduate bachelor degree and wishes to enhance his or her professional credentials.
+Certificate courses are taken online and may be completed in one year.
 Students may elect to take the major courses for credit as part of a MBA degree program (graduate tuition rates apply) or to take the courses on a non-credit basis (certificate tuition applies).